 FTP represents the power (measured in watts) that you could theoretically maintain for about an hour, and it's the single metric we use to scale each of your workouts in our shared quest to keep your fitness growing.

 With regards to what's taking place within your body and the muscles themselves, riding at your FTP pushes you right up to that limit where pushing any harder will drastically limit the duration of your ride.

 But as long as you stay just below that acidic tipping point where your muscles light up and uncomfortably tolerable minutes become barely tolerable seconds, your muscles are in balance with the workload - for about an hour, anyway.

 What is the FTP Assessment?

 An FTP assessment is a snapshot of your fitness at any point in time.
-By measuring your fitness and assigning it a number, we can track changes in your fitness over weeks, months, even years.
+By measuring your fitness and assigning it a number, we can track changes in your fitness over weeks, months, and years.
 The assessment we use to measure this level of fitness is our Ramp Test.